-Related to repeated stress on the fingers and elbows, golfers elbow affects many.
-A sudden stop in the swing such as striking a root or catching the ground can both contribute to the condition.
-According to Web MD repetitive use of the forearm muscles can contribute to golfer’s elbow as well.
+Related to repeated stress on the fingers and elbows, golfers elbow affects many active individuals.
+A sudden stop in the swing such as striking a root or catching the ground can cause or worsen the condition.
+According to Web MD, repetitive use of the forearm muscles can contribute to golfer’s elbow as well.
 Tearing of tendons around the wrist can happen with overuse of muscles in the forearm.

 Decoding the symptoms of Golf Pain

 The Mayo clinic suggests you look for tingling and numbness in and around the elbow.
 Some golfers experience pain when turning a door knob or shaking hands.
-If the elbow is warm or there is persistent pain, a physician should be contacted.
+Contact a physician if the elbow feels warm or if there is persistent pain.